codebar-ag/laravel-flysystem-cloudinary/README.md

 This should increase the trust to store and retrieve your assets from the correct folder.

+## 🔋 Rate limit gotchas

+All files in Cloudinary are stored with a resource type.
+There are three kinds of it: `image`, `raw` and `video`.
+For example if we want to check if a video exists, we need to make up to 3 requests.
+Every type needs to be checked on their own with a separate request.

+Keep this in mind because the admin API is rate limited to 500 calls per hour.

+The package does check in following sequence:
+- `image` ➡️ `raw` ➡️ `video`

 ## 🔧 Configuration file

 You can publish the config file with: